esdolo/FreeVS/README.md

 - **[2025/02/10]** Implementation of FreeVS on Waymo Open Dataset is released.
 - **[2025/01/23]** 🎉 FreeVS was accepted to ICLR 2025！

+## To Do
+- [ ] Implementation on nuScenes
+- [ ] Provide 3D prior based on estimated depth where LiDAR observations are missing, to ensure the consistency of far, background area.

 ## Prerequisite
 ```bash